 Please note your COVID-19 Vaccination does not protect you against flu, for information regarding your flu vaccination visit our Flu Vaccination webpage.

-A third dose of the coronavirus (COVID-19) vaccine is now available for people with a severely weakened immune system.
-This third primary dose is an extra ‘top-up’ vaccination given 8 weeks after your second dose.
+The third primary dose is an extra ‘top-up’ vaccination given 8 weeks after your second dose.
 The third dose will help to increase the level of protection for people who may not have generated a full immune response to the first two doses and might be less protected than the wider population.

 A third dose is different from a booster dose.
 A booster dose is a later dose to extend the duration of protection from the primary course of vaccinations.